Today marks a special day for Accredible for multiple reasons.

 Education institutions like Oxford, UC Berkeley, MIT, and University of Cambridge have shifted to digital credentials to meet learner demand for alternative learning pathways, digital wallets, sharing, and instant verification.

-New credential issuers have also entered the space — with a heavy presence from technology companies like Google, Slack, Databricks, and Snowflake and associations like IEEE, International Lean Six Sigma Institute, and The Digital Marketing Institute expanding beyond just membership to professional certifications.
+New credential issuers have also entered the space — with a heavy presence from technology companies like Google, Slack, Databricks, and Snowflake and associations like IAPP, International Lean Six Sigma Institute, and The Digital Marketing Institute expanding beyond just membership to professional certifications.
 And we’ve also seen the boom of publishers and online learning platforms like McGraw Hill and Skillsoft looking to engage their learners and incentivize course completion.

 We’ve even seen many of the largest testing and awarding bodies, such as GMAC, ETS, British Council, City & Guilds, and Junior Achievement, adopt digital credentials to elevate learner and program value.